bonitasoft/bonita-doc/md/performance-tuning.md

 ## Summary

-This section is a summary of the key recommandations from the rest of the page.
+This section is a summary of the key recommendations from the rest of the page.
 You can use it as a checklist of things to consider when tuning system performance.
 To understand these recommendations in detail, read the sections below.

 Two key definitions: